poliu2s/MKL/README.md

 MKL
 ===

-I am currently using Intel's Math Kernel Library in C++ to speed up matrix calcuations.
+This is a repo containing programs I have written using Intel's Math Kernel Library in C++ to speed up matrix calcuations for the purpose of medical image processing.

-I present some of my implementations and musings here.